 Vubiq Networks has been an innovator in millimeter wave technology for over a decade.
 Leveraging a 30-year history in wireless engineering, the company has been able to apply the wide spectrum of bandwidths that became available in the 60 GHz V-Band and 70/80 GHz E-Band.
 By recognizing early on that the future of wireless applications would depend on extremely high frequencies, Vubiq Networks’ founder and CTO Mike Pettus participated during the mid-90s in the Millimeter Wave Communications Working Group that provided the FCC with the initial framework for creating the existing 60 GHz operating rules.

-Today, Vubiq Networks’ technology innovation is reflected in our growing portfolio of 14 patents in millimeter wave components and system-level network communications.
-This valuable intellectual property portfolio provides the company with the ability to continue to design and create innovative solutions in telecommunications applications, wireless data centers and cloud computing, and radio frequency identification.
+Today, Vubiq Networks’ technology innovation is reflected in our growing portfolio of 13 technology patents plus two additional patent applications in millimeter wave components and system-level communications.
+This valuable intellectual property portfolio provides the company with the ability to continue to design and create innovative solutions in:

 The primary application for our millimeter wave broadband wireless technology has been in high-speed, point-to-point and point-to-multipoint communications links and systems.
 Combining the now ubiquitous Ethernet interface with millimeter wave radios has resulted in superior speeds and ease of deployment and operation.
 Vubiq Networks has created patented component and system-level solutions for the telecommunications markets with multi-gigabit products that continue to evolve.